Enterwell/ChangelogManager/Enterwell.CI.Changelog/README.md

   + Can be either an absolute or a relative path:
     + If explicitly set, the project file can be any readable file
     + Application will try to parse the current version and replace it with a new one
++ -r | --revision:
+  + If the revision number is provided, 4 number long versions will be supported.
+  + This is write-only, which means the revision number will not be bumped automatically, but only replaced if provided
++ -mc | --merge-changelog:
+  + Should the newly generated changelog section be merged to the changelog.
+If set to false, the merge step is skipped
+  + Defaults to `true`
 + -? | -h | --help:
   + Shows help information.